obinnaaliogor/actionstest/README.md

 #### Terraform workflow with sonarcloud scan for Analysis
-#### actionstest

 sonar.projectKey=obinnaaliogor_actionstest
 sonar.organization=obinnaaliogor

-# You have to create a file called sonar-project.properties in the root dir of your project and add key and organization
+# You have to create a file called sonar-project.properties in the root dir of your project and add projectkey and organization name
-# show in (1 and 2)
+# show above
 # where actionstest is my repo name
 # where obinnaliogor is my projectkey and organization name
 # NB if you dont save this at your project root directory, you will have this error